-We can obtain estimates of δQ and $\delta \varepsilon$ from previous experiments.
-For the HRS detector drift during the JLab transversity experiment E06-010, the detector response was measured such that the normalized yield for the same condition over a three month period indicated little change (< 1%).
-These measurements indicated that for the short time (20 minutes) between target spin flips, the detector drift should be less than 1% times the ratio of the time period between target spin flips and three months.
+For estimates of the δQ and $\delta \varepsilon$ we turn to previous experimental studies.
+For HRS detector drift during JLab transversity experiment E06-010, the detector response was measured such that the normalized yield for same condition over a three month period indicated little change (< 1%).
+These measurement where then use to show that for short time (20 minutes periods between target